Chia-Network/chia-docs/docs/01introduction/intro-to-cryptocurrencies.md

 ### Authentication

 First, we need a way to send transactions to many servers instead of one, in a secure way.
 Let's assume that there are 1000 servers across the world, instead of just one, and these servers send transaction information of users to each other.
+These servers are assumed to be run by different entities (companies, people, etc).
 Username and passwords would not work in a decentralized model, because every server would need to know the password in order to verify that the transaction is valid, and this is extremely insecure.